jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-03-14-parallel-processing-on-single-machine-1/index.md

 featured: false
 comment: true
 toc: true
-reward: false
-pinned: false
-carousel: false
-featuredImage: false
 series:
   - Parallel processing on single machine
 categories:
   - Data Analysis
 tags:
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: Part I that demonstrates how to implement parallem processing on single machine in R
+description: Run parallel tasks on one machine in R with the snow and parallel packages, comparing clusterApply, clusterApplyLB, parLapply and parLapplyLB.
 ---

 Lack of multi-threading and memory limitation are two outstanding weaknesses of base R. In fact, however, if the size of data is not so large that it can be read in RAM, the former would be relatively easily handled by parallel processing, provided that multiple processors are equipped.
 This article introduces to a way of implementing parallel processing on a single machine using the **snow** and **parallel** packages - the examples are largely based on [McCallum and Weston (2012)](https://shop.oreilly.com/product/0636920021421.do).